-• ocommendations - s of activity and possible b subsidiaries and, on the oth - etween, on the one hand, the b) The mechanisms established to resolve any conflicts of interest that may arise.
-Complies X Complies partially □ Explanation □ Not Applicable □ 3. shareholders in suffic ent detail of the most releva ant aspects of the comp poard should verbally inform pany's corporate governance, orate governance report.
-In a) Changes taking pla ce since the previous annua al general shareholders ' meeting. sons for the company any alternative procedures n Good Governance Code Complies X Complies pa rtially □ Explanation □ 4.
+• ocommendations a) The respective areas of activity and possible business relationships between, on the one hand, the listed company or its subsidiaries and, on the other, the parent company or its subsidiaries.b) The mechanisms established to resolve any conflicts of interest that may arise.
+Complies X Complies partially □ Explanation □ Not Applicable □ 3.
+During the annual general shareholders' meeting the chairman of the board should verball shareholders in sufficient detail of the most relevant aspects of the company's corporate governance rupplementing the written information circulated in the annual corporate governance ruparticular: a) Changes taking place since the previous annual general shareholders' meeting. sons for the company any alternative procedures n Good Governance Code Complies X Complies pa rtially □ Explanation □ 4.
 The company should define and promote a policy for communication and contact with shareholders and institutional investors within the framework of their involvement in the company, as well as with proxy advisors, that complies in full with the rules on market abuse and gives equal treatment to shareholders who are in the same position.
-The company should make said policy public through its website, including information regarding the way in which it has been implemented and the parties involved or those responsible its implementation. regulated information economic-financial, n appropriate (media, so , the company should alson- on-financial and corporat o have a general polic e information through s)that helps maximise nside information and other by for the communication of the channels it considers the dissemination and quality ers.
+The company should make said policy public through its website, including information regarding the way in which it has been implemented and the parties involved or those responsible its implementation.
+Further, without prejudice to the legal obligations of disclosure of inside information and other regulated information, the company should also have a general policy for the communication of economic-financial, non-financial and corporate information through the channels it considers appropriate (media, social media or other channels) that helps maximise the dissemination and quality of the information available to the market, investors and other stakeholders.
 Complies □ Complies p artially X Explanation □ Explanation: been approved yet by the al Corporate Governance F d Corporate Information has not Report.
 The Company expects to 5.
-The board of directors should not make a proposal to the general shareholders' meeting for the delegation of powers to issue shares or convertible securities without preemptive subscription rights for an amount exceeding 20% of capital at the time of such delegation. subscription rights, t curities without preemptive n its website explaining the Complies X Complies pa artially Explanation □ 6. e well in advance of the a pulsory basis should publish lders' meeting, even if their a) Report on auditor in dependence. b) Reports of the operation of the audit committee and the nomination and remuneration committee. c) Audit committee rep oort on related transactions i.
-Complies X Complies p artially □ Explanation □
+The board of directors should not make a proposal to the general shareholders' meeting for the delegation of powers to issue shares or convertible securities without preemptive subscription rights for an amount exceeding 20% of capital at the time of such delegation.
+When a board approves the issuance of shares or convertible securities without preemptive subscription rights, the company should immediately post a report on its website explaining the exclusion as envisaged in company legislation.
+Complies X Complies pa artially Explanation □ 6.
+Listed companies drawing up the following reports on a voluntary or compulsory basis should publish them on their website well in advance of the annual general shareholders' meeting, even if their distribution is not obligatory: a) Report on auditor independence. b) Reports of the operation of the audit committee and the nomination and remuneration committee. c) Audit committee rep oort on related transactions i.
+Complies X Complies p artially □ Explanation